bixb922/crank-organ/doc-software/README.md

 ![Configuration](general_configuration.jpg)

 THis page is long and is best used on a PC or MAC.

+Any configuration change needs a reboot of the microcontroller after saving changes to become effective.

 ## Configuring a network name and host name
 This is the first configuration parameter to change.